yomanmf/100-days-of-code/log.md

 ### Day 8: January 10, 2017
 #####

-**Today's Progress**: Have written fixed some automated tests, have written new ones.
+**Today's Progress**: Have fixed some automated tests, have written new ones.

 **Thoughts:** Starting to automate things that recently I thougt will not be automated.
 Sounds wierd, but it's awesome.